AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * `DATE`: The date of the records.
-It must follow the ISO Date Format `yyyy-MM-dd` and cannot be in the future.
+It must follow the ISO Date Format `yyyy-MM-dd`, must be valid and cannot be in the future.

 **Example:**